ayushshivani/Drishyam/README.md

 ## APIs

 - /api/userdata/insert/ : return md5 hash of the data stored.
 Also saves to files folder.
+- /api/userdata/testing/ : return md5 hash of the data sent.

 ## To run